 What’s up, party peoples?
 Let me tell you a story.
-One upon a time, before MOLLE, before plate carriers and battle belts, before Cobra buckles, MultiCam, and Facebook, a fightin’ man’s gear options were rather limited.
-If you were in the bulk of the armed forces, what you got was an ALICE load-bearing setup: suspenders, a pistol belt, a pair of M16 magazine pouches, a pair of canteens and pouches, and a compass/first aid pouch.
+Once upon a time, before MOLLE, before plate carriers and battle belts, before Cobra buckles, MultiCam, and Facebook, a fightin’ man’s gear options were rather limited.
+If you were in the bulk of the armed forces, what you got was an ALICE load-bearing setup: suspenders, a pistol belt, a pair of M16 magazine pouches, a pair of canteens, and pouches, and a compass/first aid pouch.

 Don’t forget your pro-mask, too.
 That had to be with you all the time.

-The system was quite modular, but in most cases you were told how to configure it by your leadership and everything had to be dress-right-dress.
+The system was quite modular, but in most cases, you were told how to configure it by your leadership and everything had to be dress-right-dress.

 Such vests are still around, of course.
 Eagle Industries stopped making them, and Tactical Tailor only makes a MOLLE one now.
 You can get surplus USGI MOLLE vests on eBay for cheap, too.
 As the military moved to an attitude of everyone in armor all the time, most troops simply attach their modular pouches directly to their armor.
 It leaves you with only one thing to put on, instead of layers and layers of gear.

 In the tactical gear world today the plate carrier and MOLLE belt is king.
 The old-school load-bearing vest is considered a quaint anachronism, or something for airsofters to play with, out in the yard.
 Let’s set aside those prejudices for a moment and examine one in detail.

 I have in my possession a recent-production Blackhawk (excuse me, BLACKHAWK!)
 D.O.A.V.